-How to contour your face part 1
+How to contour your face with makeup #1

 Makeup artists use many different methods to contour the face; I prefer to use powders after I’ve applied foundation, whereas some will use a cream coverage under or over the base.
 Follow my tips on how to contour your face to help you achieve the look you want.